Support the Keweenaw Point Trail!

 Phase 2: Open!!
 Beginning where Phase I left off, you'll begin your journey along Mandan Road before riding the rugged two-track out past The Nature Conservancy's Mary Macdonald Preserve at Horseshoe Harbor.
 After about 3 miles you'll reach the beginning of some of the most remote singletrack you'll ever ride!
 Phase II's 6-mile intermediate course twists and turns its way through Michigan DNR land, alternating between solid rock and dirt hard pack.
 The trail is best ridden west to east but maintains its fun-factor even on the return journey.
 Two short, skinny bridges about halfway through are about the hardest obstacles you'll face on your journey.
 This is a very approachable trail and fun for all levels of riding!
 Once you've wound your way around the deep woods the trail spits you out at High Rock Bay, the proverbial end of the Keweenaw Peninsula.
 A bumpy rock garden followed by a sand pit greets you at the trail's end and can be easily walked to avoid the toughest portions.
 Think of it as Mother Nature's way of saying "No further!"
 Be sure to pack a snack and your camera, because the views from High Rock Bay are some of the best around.

 Current Goal: Fundraising for Phase 3!
-At this time we are asking for tax-deductible donations from those that love the Copper Harbor experience and want it to grow.
+At this time we are asking for tax-deductible donations from those that love the Copper Harbor experience and want more trails extending to the furthest reaches of the Keweenaw.
+Please help support the construction of this awesome trail!

 Show your support, DONATE NOW!